decki-id/decki-id/README.md

 My expertise centers on building and deploying scalable web API services and applications that serve as critical add-on features for our company's POS & WMS platform—currently supporting over 150 stores and warehouses.
 I work extensively with NestJS, FastAPI, React, PostgreSQL, and handle end-to-end deployment on Linux Ubuntu & CentOS servers using Docker, Nginx, Git, and Jenkins.

-Key Highlights:
+Key Highlights:<br>
-• Successfully integrated web API services with Omnichannel platforms (Ginee, Forstok)
+• Successfully integrated web API services with Omnichannel platforms (Ginee, Forstok)<br>
-• Delivered 3 web-based data visualization dashboards and multiple custom back-end services
+• Delivered 3 web-based data visualization dashboards and multiple custom back-end services<br>
-• Experienced in server configuration and deployment from scratch on Ubuntu and CentOS
+• Experienced in server configuration and deployment from scratch on Ubuntu and CentOS<br>
-• Adaptable across Front-End, Back-End, and DevOps domains
+• Adaptable across Front-End, Back-End, and DevOps domains<br>

-What I bring to the table:
+What I bring to the table:<br>
 • Pragmatic Engineering: I focus on "Code for Humans."
-While I prefer building robust, production-ready systems over solving abstract competitive coding puzzles, I have a proven ability to bring complex project ideas to life.
+While I prefer building robust, production-ready systems over solving abstract competitive coding puzzles, I have a proven ability to bring complex project ideas to life.<br>
 • Loyalty & Stability: I believe in growing with a company.
-Having spent 8 years at my current firm, I am looking for my next long-term "home" where I can contribute to a remote-first culture.
+Having spent 8 years at my current firm, I am looking for my next long-term "home" where I can contribute to a remote-first culture.<br>
-• Technical Versatility: Associate Degree (D3) background with a "do-what-it-takes" attitude across Backend (FastAPI, NestJS), Frontend (React), and DevOps (Docker, Jenkins, Nginx).
+• Technical Versatility: Associate Degree (D3) background with a "do-what-it-takes" attitude across Backend (FastAPI, NestJS), Frontend (React), and DevOps (Docker, Jenkins, Nginx).<br>

 I am currently seeking Full-Remote opportunities where I can leverage my experience in POS/WMS ecosystems and team leadership.
 </p>